temetvince/x4/README.md

 * Utilize the Pause feature and Reduce Game Speed Mode to get better shots
 * Disable the HUD by pressing *SHIFT* + *H*
 * Disable the Cockpit by pressing *CTRL* + *H*

+## Collector's Edition Yasur Unlock
+1. Create an Egosoft forum account
+2. Register your game in the *Egosoft settings* of your forum account Control Panel
+3. Start the game, go to *Settings* then *Online Features*, log in, and enable Venture Extension downloads
+4. Restart the game (to download the content) and ensure you are still logged in in the *Online Features* menu
+6. Start or load any game and go to the *Player Information* menu
+7. Go to the *Inventory* section (backpack icon) on the left and select the *Venture Inventory* tab at the top
+8. At the bottom of the menu click the button *Enable Venture Extension Access* to enable it for the current game session and all subsequent savegames made from it
+9. Click the download icon next to your Yasur and it'll appear next to you (or docked at your current station)

 ## Helpful Links
 * [QSNA Resources & Map](https://www.qsna.eu/x4/map)